geolffrey/financier/README.md

 ## Introduction

 Financier is a simple, object-oriented way of managing a portfolio.
-This module was built to calculate the risk in the [Bridge Jump Portfolio Management game](http://jump.bridge-usa.com).

 Please feel free to request any features.
 Code contributions are always welcome!

 ## Mirrors